Now with more sentences!

 House of the Dying Sun*

 For 17 years following the release of Freespace 2, the combat space sim has been wandering in the darkness, trying to figure out how to iterate on that masterpiece.
-House of the Dying Sun cuts out the genre’s fat, delivering an accessible, lightning-face space action game playable on a gamepad.
+House of the Dying Sun cuts out the genre’s fat, delivering an accessible, lightning-fast space action game playable on a gamepad.
 Easy to learn, difficult to master, this is the first space sim in a generation to look forward rather than back.

 Human Resource Machine